roku674/RSA/README.md

 feel free to donate https://sites.google.com/view/perilousgamesltd/donate

 Brave is a save browser that doesn't track your data unless you want it to be tracked.
-You can then be paied (in cryptocurrency, but still paid nonetheless) for your data https://brave.com/rok079
+You can then be paid (in cryptocurrency, but still paid nonetheless) for your data https://brave.com/rok079